No two stories are alike when it comes to careers in PR. That’s because a career in public relations offers so much variety.

 For new PR grads, often the best way to get a taste of the various areas of specialization is to work for an agency.
 But how do they discover where their true passion lies?
 What area of specialization do they love—and which are they truly skilled at?

-Growth also means change.
 It’s important to remember that public relations job descriptions today barely resemble those of previous years.
-How are there changes?
-What skills do today’s PR job seekers need to have to stand out from the pack and succeed?
+What PR skills do today’s job seekers need to have to stand out from the pack and succeed?

 When we look at the job descriptions for PR pros, what do we see?

 “It’s not just the standard one-two punch of writing and media relations,” says Lou Hoffman, CEO, The Hoffman Agency.

 “While great writing is essential, today’s PR practitioners are expected to do a lot more than preparing releases and media relations,” said Martin Waxman, President, Martin Waxman Communications, and a social media and PR professor at Seneca College.
 “My students tell me employers want them to have design, photography, and video production skills.
 They need to be multimedia storytellers.”

 They should also know how to set up and manage digital platforms and build relationships on social media, Waxman adds.

 “And they require an understanding of strategy and how to link the results of their communications programs to business goals,” Waxman says.